Forensic accounting: Role

 Forensic accounting and fraud investigation methodologies are different than internal auditing.
 Thus forensic accounting services and practice should be handled by forensic accounting experts, not by internal auditing experts.
 Forensic accountants may appear on the crime scene a little later than fraud auditors; their major contribution is in translating complex financial transactions and numerical data into terms that ordinary laypersons can understand, because if the fraud comes to trial, the jury will be made up of ordinary laypersons.
 On the other hand, internal auditors investigate using checklists and techniques that may not surface the types of evidence that the jury or regulatory bodies look for in proving fraud.
 Forensic investigation fieldwork may carry legal risks and consultant malpractice risks if internal auditing checklists are used, rather than the specialized skills of forensic accounting.

 The fraud cycle describes the process which is taken by those in order to conduct a fraud.
 It begins with planning the actions of the fraud, which is then followed by the actual commitment of the act, ending with the conversion of the assets to cash.
 The main goal of Forensic accountants is to determine whether financial crime has been committed, and if so, to what extent.
 They are often used as expert witnesses to assist the judge or jury in forming the verdict, where they are required to give testimony which is based upon sufficient facts or data and is the product of reliable principles and methods, and they are required to have applied the principles and methods reliably to the facts of the case.
 When acting as expert witnesses in court proceedings in England and Wales, they are obliged to give objective, unbiased opinion on matters within their expertise.
-Forensic accounting focuses on investigating financial crimes like fraud, embezzlement, and money laundering.
-Unlike auditors who verify financial accuracy, forensic accountants analyze transactions, trace assets, and interpret complex data to uncover misconduct.
-They combine accounting and legal expertise to assist in litigation, often serving as expert witnesses.
-Modern forensic practices use digital forensics, blockchain tracking, and data analytics to detect irregularities.
-With increasing corporate frauds, their role is crucial in ensuring transparency, ethics, and financial integrity.
-Certifications like CFE and ICAI’s FAFD course strengthen professional credibility in this rapidly growing and technology-driven field.